horsehour/socialchoice/README.md

 - <a href="http://github.com/horsehour/socialchoice/blob/master/Paper/2016%20-%20Learning%20Mixtures%20of%20Plackett-Luce%20models%20-%20Zhao,%20Piech,%20Xia.pdf" target="_blank">Learning Mixtures of Plackett-Luce models</a>, 2016, by Zhao, Piech, Xia
 - <a href="http://github.com/horsehour/socialchoice/blob/master/Paper/2016%20-%20PREFERENCES%20OPTIMIZATION,%20IMPORTANCE%20LEARNING%20AND%20-%20Zhu.pdf" target="_blank">PREFERENCES OPTIMIZATION, IMPORTANCE LEARNING AND</a>, 2016, by Zhu
 - <a href="http://github.com/horsehour/socialchoice/blob/master/Paper/2016%20-%20Proceedings%20of%20the%203%20Workshop%20on%20Exploring%20Beyond%20the%20Worst%20Case%20In%20Computational%20Social%20Choice%20(%20EXPLORE%202016%20)%20Held%20as%20part%20of.pdf" target="_blank">Proceedings of the 3 Workshop on Exploring Beyond the Worst Case In Computational Social Choice ( EXPLORE 2016 ) Held as part of</a>, 2016
-- <a href="http://github.com/horsehour/socialchoice/blob/master/Paper/2016%20-%20Statistical%20evaluation%20of%20voting%20rules%20-%20Green-Armytage,%20Tideman,%20Cosman.pdf" target="_blank">Statistical evaluation of voting rules - Green</a>, 2016, by Armytage, Tideman, Cosman
+- <a href="http://github.com/horsehour/socialchoice/blob/master/Paper/2016%20-%20Statistical%20evaluation%20of%20voting%20rules%20-%20Green-Armytage,%20Tideman,%20Cosman.pdf" target="_blank">Statistical evaluation of voting rules</a>, 2016, by Green-Armytage, Tideman, Cosman
 - <a href="http://github.com/horsehour/socialchoice/blob/master/Paper/2016%20-%20Voting%20rules%20as%20error-correcting%20codes%20-%20Procaccia,%20Shah,%20Zick.pdf" target="_blank">Voting rules as error-correcting codes</a>, 2016, by Procaccia, Shah, Zick